oryoxorki-dev/DaanPH/README.md

 ### Public Transportation Routing

-The application searches available transportation data to determine possible routes between an origin and destination.
+DaanPH searches available transportation data to determine possible routes between an origin and destination.

 The routing system can account for multiple transportation services and transfers.